dollarscout

 Definition

-Credit Utilization Ratio refers to the percentage of your total available credit that you're currently using.
-It is a key component in determining your credit score.
+Credit Utilization Ratio is the percentage of your total credit limit that you are currently using on your credit cards.

 Formula